krayin/krayin-docs/docs/1.x/api/orders.md

 #### 3. Get all orders without pagination,

-You can also get all the orders at once from the Bagisto store without pagination.
-To get the orders, the customer must be logged in to the Bagisto store.
+You can also get all the orders at once from the Krayin store without pagination.
+To get the orders, the customer must be logged in to the Krayin store.
 For this, you have to pass `pagination=0` in the query parameter with the `orders` resource in the API URL.

 - Headers